abhishekomp/drf_demo/README.md

   Base endpoint is /post-api/

 - We want to use ModelSerializer to demonstrate 'list all posts', 'show single post', 'create-post', 'update-post', 'delete-post' using ModelSerializer class provided by DRF

+- This also demonstrates the usage of HTTP status code along with Response.